Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 As a tourist, you can visit Castello di Carlo and enjoy the breathtaking views over the old port and out to the beautiful waters of the Mediterranean.

 Alternatively, you can take a look at the art on display at the exhibition center.
-You will find Castello di Carlo at Largo Castello, Numero 5 in Monopoli.

-4. Enjoy One of the Beaches in Monopoli
+4. Enjoy the Beautiful Beaches of Monopoli

-Dotted along Monopoli’s coast are some of the most perfect beaches tucked between large cliffs.
+Dotted along Monopoli’s coast are some of the most perfect beaches, tucked between large cliffs.
+The beaches in Monopoli are idyllic, with crystal-clear water lightly breaking on the shore.

 In the town center, you will find Cala Porta Vecchia, a small stretch of beach that lies just below the old town.

-Alternatively, if you have a car, you can head south of Monopoli where many of the region’s best beaches are located.
+Alternatively, if you have a car, you can head south of Monopoli, where many of the region’s best beaches are located.

-Just a five-minute drive outside of the city (an easy walk or bike ride too) you will discover the quaint Lido Colonia, a small beach sheltered by a quiet cove where you can sit on the sand or rent a sun lounger for a small fee.
+Just a five-minute drive outside of the city (an easy walk or bike ride too), you will discover the quaint Lido Colonia, a small beach sheltered by a quiet cove where you can sit on the sand or rent a sun lounger for a small fee.

 5. See the Il Bastione del Molino Ruins